jardimdanificado/papagaio/README.md

 * Patterns apply recursively until no changes occur (up to `recursion_limit`)
 * Multi-character delimiter matching is optimized with regex escaping
+* Regex patterns are automatically cached to improve performance
 * Nested blocks and subpatterns have no theoretical depth limit
 * Large recursion limits can impact performance on complex inputs